-Monitoring of benthic macroinvertebrate communities in WOC, First Creek, and Fifth Creek continued in 2016.
-Additionally, monitoring of the macroinvertebrate community in lower Melton Branch (Melton Branch kilometer [MEK] 0.6) continued under the DOE Office of Environmental Management (EM) Water Resources Restoration Program (WRRP).
+Monitoring of benthic macroinvertebrate communities in WOC, First Creek, and Fifth Creek continued in 2017.
+Additionally, monitoring of the macroinvertebrate community in lower Melton Branch (Melton Branch kilometer [MEK] 0.6) continued under the OREM Water Resources Restoration Program (WRRP).
 Benthic macroinvertebrate samples are collected annually following TDEC protocols and protocols developed by ORNL staff and used since 1986.
 The protocols developed by ORNL staff provide a continuous long-term record (29 years) of spatial and temporal trends in the invertebrate community from which the effectiveness of pollution abatement and remedial actions taken at ORNL can be evaluated and verified.
 The ORNL protocols also provide quantitative results that can be used to statistically evaluate changes in trends relative to historical conditions.
 The TDEC protocols provide a qualitative estimate of the condition of a macroinvertebrate community relative to a state-defined reference condition.
-At the time of publication, 2016 sample results for benthic macroinvertebrate communities in First Creek, Fifth Creek, and WOC downstream of effluent discharges were not available.
-These results will be reported in the 2017 annual report.
-The 2015 results, which were not available in time for inclusion in the 2015 annual site environmental report (DOE 2016) are included in this report (see Fig. 5.30).
+At the time of publication, 2017 sample results for benthic macroinvertebrate communities in First Creek, Fifth Creek, and WOC downstream of effluent discharges were not available.
+These results will be reported in the 2018 annual report.
+The 2016 results, which were not available in time for inclusion in the 2016 annual site environmental report (DOE 2017) are included in this report (see Figure 5.28).

-Fig. 5.30.
-Temporal trends in Tennessee Department of Environment and Conservation Biotic Index Scores for White Oak Creek watershed, August 2006-August 2015.
-Results for 2016 were not available at the time of publication.
+Results for 2017 were not available at the time of publication.
 Horizontal lines show the lower thresholds for biotic condition ratings for index scores; respective narrative ratings for each threshold are shown at right of graph.

-(FCK = First Creek kilometer, FFK = Fifth Creek kilometer, MEK = Melton Branch kilometer, and WCK = White Oak Creek kilometer.)
+Acronyms: FCK = First Creek kilometer, FFK = Fifth Creek kilometer, MEK = Melton Branch kilometer, and WCK = White Oak Creek kilometer